VoronDesign/Voron-Tap/README.md

 ![Voron-Tap3](images/Voron-Tap.gif)

-> image courtesy of [Maple Leaf Makers](https://github.com/MapleLeafMakers) , see the whole video at https://www.youtube.com/watch?v=mz5qcOZgXhI
+> Animated image courtesy of [Maple Leaf Makers](https://github.com/MapleLeafMakers) , see the whole video at https://www.youtube.com/watch?v=mz5qcOZgXhI

 Tap is a nozzle-based z-probe for the V2 and Trident printer designs.
 The entire toolhead moves to trigger an optical switch.
 Tap offers many advantages: